The Best Wood Stabilizers That Won’t Break the Bank

 5. Osmo Top Oil

-A professional-grade oil, Osmo Top Oil provides a durable, lasting finish on woods.
+A professional-grade oil, Osmo Top Oil provides a durable, lasting finish on wood.
 It’s also resistant to common liquids such as water, beer, coffee, and even fizzy drinks.
-Since it’s food-safe, it’s best suited for surfaces where food is prepared like a chopping board.
+Since it’s food-safe, it’s best suited for surfaces where food is prepared, like a chopping board.

-This oil is very easy to use and can be reapplied even without sanding the topcoat.
+This oil is easy to use and can be reapplied without sanding the topcoat.

 6. Australian Timber Oil

-A combination of tung and linseed oil, Cabot’s Australian timber oil creates a matte finish.
-It seeps deep into the woods protecting it from mold and mildew.
+Cabot’s Australian timber oil combines tung and linseed, creating a matte finish.
+It seeps deep into the woods, protecting it from mold and mildew.
 This process also highlights the natural wood patina.
 It’s best suited for dense woods like tallowwood, cambara, and Merbau.

 (Related: What NOT To Do When Bleaching Wood Floors)